 I thought it would useful today touch upon the true meaning of Christmas.
-For some, Christmas is a religious event tied to the nativity while for others, it is a time for simply sharing our fondness for each other by exchanging gifts.
-And yet for others – myself included – it is a time for reflection on the year that is waning with a forward look to our goals and aspirations for the new year. . . .
+For some, Christmas is a religious event tied to the nativity while for others, it is a time for simply sharing our fondness for each other by exchanging gifts.. . .
 Read More

 Today is Bill of Rights Day.

 Named as such in 1941 by President Franklin D. Roosevelt, Bill of Rights Day is a call for all American citizens to reflect, review and celebrate the historical significance of this anniversary and to ponder how the amendments affect our daily lives and ensure our most sacred basic rights and civil liberties – rights and civil liberties that in the past we have taken for granted.

 It is somewhat coincidental that this year this day follows a massive shooting at a Connecticut elementary school and a renewed call to action among elected political leaders to take care of the firearms problem in the United States.. . .
 Read More

 For some, this may seem like an odd way to start a Thanksgiving Day message but to my way of thinking it is perfect.
 Why you might say?
 Well think about it.
 We wake up each morning with the capacity to think and to feel and to share and to love.
 We have air to breath and endless skies to enjoy.. . .
 Read More

 The article you are about to read is something that I have been working on for a number of months.
 Before we begin, I would like thank my long term friend, George Ure, for his assistance and collaboration on this piece.
 Together our goal was to uncover the truth and debunk what we thought were the internet myth’s about FEMA.